 2. Study the Mold Design and Geometry

 The injection mold design should distribute the molten plastic uniformly before solidifying.
 Flow paths, gate locations, and runner sizes should be uniform to ensure this.
-Engineers can try different speed profiles with help of injection mold design software to get the best one.
-Modifying gate sizes/locations, vent positions, cooling channel etc. could possibly make that grade better.
+Engineers can try different speed profiles with the help of injection mold design software to get the best one.
+Modifying gate sizes/locations, vent positions, cooling channels, etc. could possibly make that grade better.

 3. Evaluate Wall Thickness and Flow Length

 Higher injection speed is needed in injection molding when the wall thickness is thinner so as to avoid premature solidification of the molten plastic before the cavity is filled completely.
-If there are long flow paths in a part, with high speed injection molding machines, the melt can also arrive at the farther section before temperature and pressure decrease.
+If there are long flow paths in a part with high-speed injection molding machines, the melt can also arrive at the farther section before temperature and pressure decrease.
 Conversely, for applications with thicker walls, lower speeds may be used since the melt would remain melted for a longer period of time.

 4. Utilize Process Monitoring and Information Systems

 Today, almost all machine builders offer process monitoring systems as options on their machines.
-These systems either monitor the cavity pressure, temperature and fill time in real time or sample the data every few milliseconds or seconds.
+These systems either monitor the cavity pressure, temperature, and fill time in real time or sample the data every few milliseconds or seconds.
 Based on this information, the injection speed can be adjusted dynamically to maintain part quality.

-High Speed Injection Molding Applications
+High-Speed Injection Molding Applications

 1. Automotive Industry